digital-york/dlibhydra/README.md

 Factory Girl

 Things to do:
--- decide how to assign rdf types
--- add extra info into uketd (do full schema?)
+-- add uketd vocab (do full schema?)
--- what refactoring is needed in archbishops' models to make it more Hydra::Works-y

 Decisions:
 -- MUST have a preflabel; this will be populated to rdfs:label and dc:title on save